Policy Development Authority (Policy 1000)

 e.
 A draft of the new policy proposal or revision must be forwarded to the Policy Office for review.
 The Policy Office will review the draft ensuring the policy is in the proper format and a broad review was completed.

 f.
-Final drafts must be submitted to the appropriate vice president for final review before the policy is presented to the Policy Group.
+Final drafts will be submitted to the appropriate vice president, or designee, for final review before the policy is presented to the Policy Group.

 g.
-Minor Amendments, which are not substantive in nature, may be approved by the appropriate vice president and communicated to the Policy Office.
+Minor Amendments may be approved by the appropriate vice president, or designee, and communicated to the Policy Office.

 h.
 Notwithstanding the above requirements, the President reserves the right to adopt, amend, or suspend a policy without prior notice and comment, or upon abbreviated comment, as is deemed necessary.

 a.
-A college or department may implement a college or department-level policy or procedure provided the policy or procedure is consistent with, and does not conflict with any University Policy.
-College or department-level policies or procedures should avoid reiterating University policies and should instead reference relevant University policies, if applicable.
-Any college or department-level policy or procedure that is inconsistent with, or conflicts with a University policy is void.
+A college/school or department may implement a college/school or department-level policy or procedure provided the policy or procedure is consistent with, and does not conflict with any University Policy.
+College/school or department-level policies or procedures should avoid reiterating University policies and should instead reference relevant University policies, if applicable.
+Any college/school or department-level policy or procedure that is inconsistent with, or conflicts with a University policy is void.

 b.
-Any college or department-level policy that implicates state or federal law(s) must be reviewed by the Office of General Counsel, and/or the Director of Institutional Compliance and Ethics.
-Questions about whether a college or department-level policy or procedure should be reviewed may be directed to the Policy Office.
+Any college/school or department-level policy that implicates state or federal law(s) must be reviewed by the Office of General Counsel, and/or the Chief Compliance Officer.
+Questions about whether a college/school or department-level policy or procedure should be reviewed may be directed to the Policy Office.

 a.
 The University Policy Office maintains all official University Policies.
 Persons or groups wishing to propose a new policy, or revise an existing University policy, must initiate the process through the Policy Office by obtaining an official copy of the current policy, or in the case of a new policy, notifying the Policy Office of the intent to draft.